qbrc-cnap/cnap/docs/workflows.md

     }
 }
 ```
 In this input element, the `"target"` attribute points at a string, which indicates there is a 1:1 mapping between the input GUI element and the input that will be submitted when we run the workflow.
-As such, the variable name `ExomeWorkflow.outputFilename` is exactly the same as that included in the inputs JSON file.
+As such, the value input to this text box will be directly "injected" into the `ExomeWorkflow.outputFilename` variable in the inputs JSON file.

 The behavior/appearance of the actual GUI element is controlled by the object addressed by the `"display_element"` key.
 Here we see that we would like a `"text"` input, which corresponds to a basic HTML text field input.
-The `"label"` will clearly label the text box, and the `"placeholder"` attribute fills in the help text.
+The `"label"` will label the text box, and the `"placeholder"` attribute fills in the help text.

-Note that our choice of `"type": "text"` was not arbitrary-- the value `"text"` corresponds to one of the pre-defined UI elements that are available in the GUI schema we discuss later.
+Note that our choice of `"type": "text"` was not arbitrary-- the value `"text"` corresponds to one of the pre-defined UI elements that are available in the [GUI schema](#gui-schema) we discuss later.
 Furthermore, the selection of keys inside this display element object (e.g. "label", "placeholder") is determined by the input element type; each type of input element (text box, dropdown, etc.) has a set of available keys.
 Some keys are required, while others provide default values.

 Increasing in complexity, the next input element is the dropdown for selecting the reference genome, which we copy here:
 ```